MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## What is VDI?

 Virtual Desktop Infrastructure (VDI) is virtualization technology that hosts a desktop operating system and applications on a centralized server in a data center.
 This enables a fully personalized desktop experience to users with a fully secured and compliant centralized source.

+Microsoft Teams in a virtualized environment is available with support for chat and collaboration as well as with calling and meeting on Citrix setups.

+Teams in a virtualized environment supports multiple configurations.
+These include VDI, RDHS, dedicated, shared, persistent and non-persistent modes.
+Features are in continuous development and are added on a regular basis, so the functionality will expand in the coming months and years.

-Currently, Teams in a virtualized environment is available with support for collaboration and chat functionality with a dedicated persistent virtualized machine (VM).
-To ensure an optimal user experience, follow the guidance in this article.
+Using Teams in a virtualized environment may be somewhat different from using Teams non-virtualized.
+For example, some advanced features may not be available in a virtualized environment and video resolution may differ.
+To ensure an optimal user experience, follow the guidance included in this document.

+## Teams on VDI components

+Using Teams in a virtualized environment requires the following components:

+1. Virtualization broker: The resource and connection manager to the virtualization provider
+2. Virtual desktop: Virtual machine (VM) stack, Microsoft Teams
+3. Client: Endpoint that the user physically interfaces with

-## Teams requirements
+## Teams on VDI requirements

+### Virtualization provider requirements

+### Citrix virtual apps and desktop requirements

+### Virtual machine minimum requirements

 ### Set policies to turn off calling and meeting functionality in Teams